Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 Workout: I use it for jumps on a hill in my class.
 Find a heavy hill gear and use the strength of your legs to propel you out of the saddle to a standing climb position.
 Pedal quickly for several rotations and then sink back to the saddle for a moment and repeat.

-Workout: I often add a thirty second to a minute rest in the middle of a cycle workout.
+Workout: I often add a 30–60-second rest in the middle of a cycle workout.
 This song is perfect for this!

 Workout: This is another song that I use for jumps for my cycle class.